About Alicia Patterson

 Why I Chose My Specialties :

-• Managing anxiety & depression, & trauma recovery
+• Anxiety & depression, & trauma recovery

 • Dealing with the nuances of the women’s health journey